INFJs hate conflicts.

 We INFJs often think that we are more tolerant than we are.
 We are not always in touch with our own feelings and personal preferences (due to our weak Fi).
 So we tend to accommodate and give in to others.

 But there will come a time when we can’t take it anymore and suddenly we find ourselves exploding in anger.
-People are then taken aback by our anger because our dislikes weren’t communicated clearly to them beforehand and they might feel hurt or offended by our sudden, emotional outburst.
+People are then taken aback by our anger because our dislikes weren’t communicated clearly to them beforehand and they might feel hurt or offended by our sudden, emotional outbursts.

 You don’t say it doesn’t mean that you don’t feel it.